 Located north of the ferry terminal, the maritime quarantine station is a site for history buffs.
-There aren’t many buildings left but there is a lot of history here, covering the period from the early Aboriginal occupation by the Nuenonne, a band of the South East tribe to early European settlement and Spanish influenza pandemic and WWI.
-There are copious information signs on the 322 acres of the station as well as a few walking trails.
+There aren’t many buildings left, but there is a lot of history here, covering the period from the early Aboriginal occupation by the Nuenonne, a band of the South East tribe, to early European settlement and the Spanish influenza pandemic and WWI.
+There are copious information signs on the 322 acres of the station, as well as a few walking trails.

 Bruny Island House of Whiskey

 With 110 expressions of Tasmanian Single Malts on tasting, including the sought-after Trapper’s Hut Limited Release, Bruny Island House of Whiskey will satisfy most tastes.
 The cozy property is particularly appealing on cold winter afternoons when you can snuggle up with your drink next to an open fire and admire the stunning ocean views.
 And because the house of whiskey is located only 3km from the ferry terminal, it’s the perfect way to finish your day at Bruny Island.